Air Testing, Soil Testing & Water Testing in Bay Area

 Torrent’s normal business hours are Monday – Friday form 9 AM – 7 PM PST.
 By pre-arrangement, staff can be available to receive samples out side the normal working hours and during the weekend.

 Torrent offers many TAT options.
 Our standard TAT is 5 – 10 business days and TAT starts from 9 am on the day after the sample receipt day.
-Faster TATs are available from 4, 3, 2, and 1 working day.
+Faster TATs are available including 4, 3, 2, and 1 working days.
 When choosing these options, your report will be delivered to you in pdf format via email by the close of business on the day it is due.
 Torrent also offers Torrent Express service where, depending on the limitations of the analysis, results can be delivered in as little as 2 – 8 hours.
 Please contact the PM department for the surcharges that apply to TATs less than 5 – 10 business days.

 10How do I know which method to request?

 Generally a regulated site will have specific methods that are required for the analyses and will also let you know when substitution of equivalent methods are allowed.
 When there is no specific method required, the laboratory will default to Best Available Technology (BAT) methods that are accepted industry wide and meet the detection limit requirements of your project.

 11What are hold times and when and why are they important?

 In order for your data to be defensible to a regulating authority or in a court of law, analytical procedure and/or laboratory sample preparation procedures such as solvent extraction or distillation must adhere to hold time requirements.
 The purpose behind holding times is to ensure that the sample is analyzed for the requested parameter prior to any bio-degradation, oxidation, precipitation, sorption, volatilization, and other physical and chemical processes that may occur that can affect the integrity of the sample.

 12For the types of containers that we don't provide, does anyone ever need them?
 And if so, can we say that we will assist them in figuring out how to get them?